 Many claim to be concerned about D6 and ensuring my neighbors have representation, but have never spent any time getting to know D6 themselves.
 I’d like to invite you to come canvass with us to meet our community, our neighbors, and hear for yourself what my neighbors’ concerns are, and what they want in their next councilmember.

-I released my financial disclosures for the second half of 2021 a full 21 days ago because you needed access to that disclosure information before you vote.
+I released my financial disclosures for the second half of 2021 a full 21 days ago because you need access to that disclosure information before you vote.
 My opponent didn’t.

 And because the deadline to submit that information was today, my guess is no one here has looked at my opponent’s disclosures yet.
-You’re going to vote blind.
+So you’re going to vote blind.

-My opponent has already received contributions from a board member of the Lincoln Club, and from another donor who was a signatory to the 2012 anti-PLA ballot measure that outlawed PLAs in this city.
+My opponent has already received contributions from a board member of the Lincoln Club, and from another donor who was a signatory to the 2012 anti-Project Labor Agreement ballot measure that outlawed PLAs in the City of San Diego.
+I’d like to think that’s not acceptable to you, or to this party.
+It’s not acceptable to me.
+It’s not acceptable to my working neighbors in D6, especially in Mira Mesa.

 My opponent had a chance to defend the Mira Mesa Community Plan at our local planning group.
-To oppose destruction of a wetland protected as open space.
-To voice opposition to an absurd proposal to build an office park in a creekbed, and to vote with the majority of his colleagues on the Mira Mesa Planning Group who voted to deny the applicant.
+He had a chance oppose the destruction of a wetland protected as open space.
+He had a chance voice opposition to an absurd proposal to build an office park in the creekbed of Peñasquitos Creek where it goes beneath I-805 on land already included in the City of San Diego’s Multiple Species Conservation Program inventory.
+He had a chance to vote with the majority of his colleagues on the Mira Mesa Planning Group who voted to deny the applicant.

 My neighbors and I in D6 take these things seriously.
 I hope you do too.